-As we move into the holiday season, one of the most frugal and easiest ways to decorate is to decorate with pinecones.
-I’m lucky enough to live in Colorado, where there are more pinecones and acorns than I have ideas for, and I’m constantly trying to make up ways to use them.
-One unique and beautiful way to use pinecones is to bleach them.
-Bleaching pinecones for decoration is fairly easy, although it takes a bit more time than I had originally anticipated.
+As we move into the holiday season, one of the most frugal and easiest ways to decorate is with pine cones.
+I’m lucky enough to live in Colorado, where there are more pine cones and acorns than I have ideas for, and I’m constantly trying to make up ways to use them.
+A beautiful way to use pine cones is to bleach them.
+Bleaching pine cones for decoration is fairly easy.

 Optional: You Can Bake Them!

-Take however many pinecones you collected, either baked or unbaked and place them into a large bowl.
+Take however many pine cones you’ve collected, either baked or unbaked, and place them into a large bowl.
 Submerge them in hot water and bleach (2/3 hot water, 1/3 bleach).
-I then place a plate over the top of the bowl to help submerge the pinecones.
+Then, place a plate over the top of the bowl to help submerge the pine cones.

-Step 4: Drain the Water and Allow the Pinecones to Dry
+Drain the Water and Allow the Pine Cones to Dry

-Drain all the water into the sink, then rinse off pinecones will cold water and lay on a flat towel to dry.
-I like to put the pinecones outside in the sun in order to help with the bleaching process.
+Drain all the water into the sink, then rinse off your pine cones will cold water and lay on a flat towel to dry.
+I like to put the pine cones in direct sunlight in order to speed up the bleaching process.
 It’s not a necessary step, but it definitely helps to bleach the pine cones more quickly.

 This part of the process will take another 24 to 36 hours.
 As the pine cones dry, they will become much lighter in color, and they will begin to open up.